thusoy/slingsby/salt/README.md

 The production server configuration
 ===================================

-We want to treat our servers like cattle, not pets [1].
-The effect of this, is that you should hopefully never have to ssh to the servers to fix anything, if it's dead you kill it and fire up a new one.

-We have an AMI with all users and salt-minion installed, so if anything happens, fire up one of those instances, run salt, and re-associate the elastic IP to point to the new server.

-The AMI was created from a Ubuntu Server 12.04 LTS AMI, after having performed these steps:

-- ssh in to the box with the master key (located in dropbox accounts db) and the 'ubuntu' user

-- do the most elementary upgrades, so that salt doesnt have to work that hard

-    $ sudo apt-get update
-    $ sudo apt-get upgrade -y
+We have a Raspberry Pi 2 that runs our website in production.
+If something's borked, repeat the following steps to configure it from scratch.

+- Download the latest Raspbian image and get it onto the SD card.

+- Boot the pi, expand filesystem, restart.

+- Login using the username `pi` and password `raspberry`.

-- Install latest salt-minion:
+- Install the salt-minion:

-    $ curl -L http://bootstrap.saltstack.org | sudo sh -s -- git develop
+    $ curl -L http://bootstrap.saltstack.org | sudo sh -s -- -U

-- Add a minion config to `/etc/salt/minion`:
+- Add the following minion config to `/etc/salt/minion` (beware not to include any leading whitespace):

+    $ sudo sh -c "cat > /etc/salt/minion <<EOF
     id: ntnuita.no
     file_client: local
     grains:
       roles:
         - web
+    EOF"

 - On your local machine, tar the salt and the pillar directories and scp it to the server: